Flat Fee Landlord

 • Move-out inspection and security deposit processing beyond standard

 If a manager includes all of the above in a single flat monthly fee with no add-ons, that's the best structure for owners — predictable costs and aligned incentives.
+The fewer line items in your management agreement, the fewer surprises on your monthly statement.

 Questions to Ask Before You Sign